 Can I buy a health plan at any time?

-An unexpected medical event or injury does not qualify you to enroll in a health plan during a special enrollment period.
-Depending on your specific circumstance, you're only allowed 60 days from the day of your qualifying life event to change or enroll in health insurance.
+• Depending on your specific circumstance, you're only allowed 60 days from the day of your qualifying life event to change or enroll in health insurance.
 If you don't take action by the deadline, you could find yourself without coverage until the next open enrollment period.

-What does open enrollment mean?
+What does Open Enrollment mean?

 How long is the Open Enrollment Period?
 When does it start?